App Ideas

 How do I find app ideas from real user complaints?

-BigIdeasDB aggregates 49,000+ complaints from Capterra, G2, Reddit, and app stores.
+BigIdeasDB aggregates 149,000+ complaints from Capterra, G2, Reddit, and the app stores.
 Filter by category, severity score, and market gap to find problems where users are most frustrated and existing solutions are weakest.
-You can also use the Reddit Pipeline Builder to monitor specific subreddits for recurring pain points.
+See our guide to finding SaaS ideas and the startup idea validation checklist to go from complaint to validated concept.

 Written by Om Patel